CoboGlobal/cobo-waas2-java-sdk/docs/PaymentApi.md

 Update top-up address

-This operation updates the dedicated top-up address assigned to a specific payer under a merchant on a specified chain.
+Update the top-up address for a payer under a specific merchant and token.

 ### Example
 ```java